1209 Oral Hearing [R-11.2013]

 PARTICIPATION BY EXAMINER

 If the appellant has requested an oral hearing and the primary examiner wishes to appear and present an oral argument before the Board, a request to present oral argument must be set forth in a separate letter on a form PTOL-90 using form paragraph 12.279.03.

 The examiner requests the opportunity to present arguments at the oral hearing.

-After the oral hearing has been confirmed and the date set as provided in 37 CFR 41.47(d), the ** > examiner and the examiner’s supervisor should be notified via e-mail of the date and time < of the hearing.
-In those cases where the Board requests the presentation of an oral argument by or on behalf of the primary examiner, the Board’s request may, where appropriate, indicate specific points or questions to which the argument should be particularly directed. **
+After the oral hearing has been confirmed and the date set as provided in 37 CFR 41.47(d), the primary examiner and the examiner’s supervisor should be notified of the date and time of the hearing.
+In those cases where the Board requests the presentation of an oral argument by or on behalf of the primary examiner, the Board’s request may, where appropriate, indicate specific points or questions to which the argument should be particularly directed.

-At the hearing, after the appellant has made his or her presentation, the examiner will be allowed 15 minutes to reply as well as to present a statement which clearly sets forth his or her position with respect to the issues and rejections of record. > The primary examiner may only rely on argument and evidence relied upon in the examiner’s answer or the supplemental examiner’s answer. < Appellant may utilize any allotted time not used in the initial presentation for rebuttal.**
+On the day of the hearing, examiners associated with the appeal should notify the usher at the Board that they are associated with the appeal and that they are attending the hearing.
+In addition, the primary examiner associated with the appeal should indicate whether they plan to participate in the oral hearing.
+At the hearing, after the appellant has made his or her presentation, the examiner will be allowed 15 minutes to reply as well as to present a statement which clearly sets forth his or her position with respect to the issues and rejections of record.
+Generally, the primary examiner may rely on only argument and evidence relied upon in the examiner’s answer.
+The primary examiner may, however, rely on a new argument based upon a recent relevant decision of either the Board or a Federal Court.
+Appellant may utilize any allotted time not used in the initial presentation for rebuttal.